goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 3.12 Use arrow function expressions (=>)

-**TL;DR:** Though it's recommended to use async-await and avoid function parameters when dealing with older APIs that accept promises or callbacks - arrow functions make the code structure more compact and keep the lexical context of the root function (i.e. `this`)
+**אמ;לק:** Though it's recommended to use async-await and avoid function parameters when dealing with older APIs that accept promises or callbacks - arrow functions make the code structure more compact and keep the lexical context of the root function (i.e. `this`)

 **Otherwise:** Longer code (in ES5 functions) is more prone to bugs and cumbersome to read